 Commerce education no more part of Tevta

-The Tevta board is also scheduled to stamp the decision at its meeting
+Last year, the higher education department requested delaying the transfer for a year and agreed this year to accept the responsibility.
+The Tevta board is also scheduled to stamp the decision at its meeting on Tuesday (tomorrow).

 While commerce education teachers and employees are skeptical about their fate, a Tevta board member told this